reskillamericans/website/content/learn-more/phases/phase-0.md

 layout = "document"
 +++

-## Self-Paced Orientation
+## Orientation

-### (approximately 4 weeks)
+### (Approximately 4 weeks)

 {{% image-box
     alt="Drawing of an online meeting on a tablet computer." src="Working_01.png" %}}

-Everyone comes to our program from a range of industries and experiences, and we've found that your diverse backgrounds can enhance your collective training.
-In our Intro Phase, you will be paired with a small group of your peers with complementary backgrounds in a "learning pod" to get to know each other.

-This Phase is designed to familiarize you with the tools and the materials that we'll be studying later.
-This is also a good time to confirm your track.
+This phase is designed to introduce you to the structure of the training program and to prepare you for success in the following phases.
+You will learn about our two tracks and the career opportunities for each to help you decide which is best for you and to confirm your track.
+You will get a hands-on introduction to the essential tools needed for UI design or for creating a webpage.

-Not sure whether you even want to be a software developer?
-Our Intro Phase will help you figure that out!
+Not sure whether you even want to be a designer or software developer?
+The Intro Phase will help you figure that out!
+Learning the foundational concepts of your track and the fundamentals of programming will give you a jumpstart for the next phase of your training.

 ***You must actively participate in this phase to proceed to Phase I.***